Nikolaus Kramer: Views

 In a 2016 article, Die Zeit alleged that Kramer was using an alternate profile on Facebook where he shared pages of right-wing Burschenschaften and the Identitarian Movement as well as being a member of a private Facebook group named after Ernst Röhm.

 Kramer has expressed the view that men are typically more fit for politics as they are often more orientated towards wanting to having a say, stating that the average women often lacks the interest in such topics.

 During a 2018 speech in the Landtag, Kramer used the word "Neger" to paint a scenario of a Ghanaian making their way to Germany in order to receive social welfare.
 His use of the word caused outrage as the word had been linked to offensive connotations.
 Kramer however noted that he used the word intentionally and that he would not let others dictate what words are offensive to use and what aren't.

 On 9 November 2024, Kramer caused outrage when he accused Julian Barlen, faction leader of the SPD, of wanting to intern the whole AfD faction in camps if he had the power do to so.

-Kramer employs Daniel Fiß, an activist of the Indentitarian movement, as his personal advisor.
+Kramer employs Daniel Fiß, a former activist of the Indentitarian movement, as his personal advisor.